 From time to time we have small business people come to us to rent a boardroom even though they have their own office space.
 This is often the result of the owner having to make a decision about his or her space because of growth in the business.
 A small business that has thought ahead and devoted space for a meeting room or boardroom may see two or more new work spaces in that space, rather than a boardroom that gets used only a few times a month.
 They come to Telsec Business Centres looking to rent a boardroom that is often better equipped and more comfortable than the space that is now the workspace for their two new employees.
 It is not always necessary for a company to have a boardroom or meeting space.
 The cost of paying rent on a room that sits empty all the time or becomes an unused “storage […]

 In our previous blog “Tips for building a productive virtual office” we discussed the benefits of holding regular meetings.
 We talked about ways to have virtual meetings using technology and briefly talked about using actual physical meeting spaces.
 Now lets talk more about the benefits of using actual meeting rooms over virtual meetings.
-There is very little that employees can not do today in a virtual office environment that they could not do in a a physical office space, but sometimes an actual meeting in person trumps technology.
+There is very little that employees can not do today in a virtual office environment that they could not do in a physical office space, but sometimes an actual meeting in person trumps technology.
 There are many meetings that are best suited for teleconferencing, Skype or Google Hangouts for the sake of saving time bringing a team together for a meeting, but there are others that are best conducted in a meeting room or a conference room.
-Focus can be better managed in meeting room or a conference room, you and those in the meeting won’t […]
+Focus can be better managed in meeting room or a conference room, you and those in the meeting won’t have […]

 When you are planning a seminar or training event at an outside venue, you have to remember where you held your last seminar or training session and how much it cost.
 Then you need to look at the value that the venue brought you, and if you might have found a more economical or more professional space.
 Remember that facility costs range from almost nothing (if you use a public space such as a library), to rather expensive (if you use a hotel meeting space).
 The cost of the venue could affect the cost to your reputation in terms of professionalism while pricing your event out of the marketplace.
 So you need to look at your audience to see what they are expecting.
 The cost of hosting a training session or a seminar can be optics (more than the cost of the venue).
 Depending on your audience (paid, free or […]